bodrick/awesome/TOPICS.md

 *   [Ylianst/MeshCentral](https://github.com/Ylianst/MeshCentral) - A complete web-based remote monitoring and management web site.
 Once setup you can install agents and perform remote desktop session to devices on the local network or over the Internet.
 *   [BornToBeRoot/NETworkManager](https://github.com/BornToBeRoot/NETworkManager) - A powerful tool for managing networks and troubleshoot network problems!
 *   [Ulterius/server](https://github.com/Ulterius/server) - \[WIP] Ulterius™ server where all the magic happens :rocket: :feelsgood:
 *   [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.

-## ssh

-*   [cedrozor/myrtille](https://github.com/cedrozor/myrtille) - A native HTML4 / HTML5 Remote Desktop Protocol and SSH client
-*   [xtermjs/xterm.js](https://github.com/xtermjs/xterm.js) - A terminal for the web
-*   [browsh-org/browsh](https://github.com/browsh-org/browsh) - A fully-modern text-based browser, rendering to TTY and browsers
-*   [Terminals-Origin/Terminals](https://github.com/Terminals-Origin/Terminals) - Terminals is a secure, multi tab terminal services/remote desktop client.
-It uses Terminal Services ActiveX Client (mstscax.dll).
-The project started from the need of controlling multiple connections simultaneously.
-It is a complete replacement for the mstsc.exe (Terminal Services) client.
-This is official source moved from Codeplex.
-*   [mRemoteNG/mRemoteNG](https://github.com/mRemoteNG/mRemoteNG) - mRemoteNG is the next generation of mRemote, open source, tabbed, multi-protocol, remote connections manager.

 ## ssh-gateway